cicarrascog/Zircon_Fertility_Data/README.md

 # Zircon Fertility Data

-This is the repository for the zircon fertility data.
+This is the repository for the zircon fertility data associated witht the study: `Quantifying the criteria used to identify zircons from ore-bearing and barren systems in porphyry copper exploration`, currently under review.
 This is a compilation of zircons from fertile and barren sources regarding to porphyry copper deposits.

 There are two files: